Truck Driver Training Grants & Financial Aid

 AIT Institutional Loan Program: Credit-worthy trainees with limited funding through the above sources may apply for the institutional loan.
 Repayment begins 30-45 days after completion of the resident portion of the training program.

-Other Aid Programs: There may be other funds available for education costs available: Veterans Administration Benefits, Social Security Benefits, Bureau of Indian Affairs, Vocational Rehabilitation Workforce Investment Act, and other scholarships and grants.
+Other Aid Programs: There may be other funds available for education costs: Veterans Administration Benefits, Social Security Benefits, Bureau of Indian Affairs, Vocational Rehabilitation Workforce Investment Act, and other scholarships and grants.

 Please contact the Financial Aid Department to speak with an Advisor about financial aid, and specific options and eligibility.